 The company systematically evaluates whether or not the internal control is satisfactory in order to prevent and detect financial irregularities.
 Processes are regularly selected for evaluation based on an overarching risk assessment.
 Norsk Tipping has established routines for checking and monitoring the gaming activities of players and at sales agents.
-This is done both to ensure that the gaming activities are taking place within responsible limits and to prevent criminal activities.
+This is done both to ensure that the gaming activities are taking place within responsible limits and to protect the company against criminal activities.

 Audit committee and internal audit function

-Norsk Tipping has an audit committee, which is a subcommittee of Norsk Tipping’s board and tasked with acting as a preparatory body for the Board’s supervisory function with respect to the company’s financial reporting and control systems, cf. section 9.
+Norsk Tipping has an audit committee, which is a subcommittee of Norsk Tipping’s board and is tasked with acting as a preparatory body for the Board with respect to the company’s financial reporting and control systems, cf. section 9.

 The company has an internal audit function that reports directly to the Board.
 The purpose of the internal audit function is to help the Board and senior management team of Norsk Tipping practise good corporate governance.
 An audit plan is prepared on the basis of a risk assessment.
 The audit plan and the results of audits are presented to the Board via the Audit Committee.

-Norsk Tipping is certified (PA1) in accordance with ISO/IEC 27001:2013 and WLA-SCS:2016 (World Lotteries Association Security Control Standard).
+Norsk Tipping is certified (PA1) in accordance with ISO/IEC 27001 and the World Lotteries Association Security Control Standard (WLA-SCS).
 Norsk Tipping is recertified in accordance with the standards on an annual basis.
-The standards focus on auditing whether or not a company’s information security management system is satisfactory and appropriate.
-The standards also include a total of 248 security checks that have been implemented in the company’s activities.
+These two standards focus on auditing whether or not a company’s information security management system is satisfactory and appropriate.
+The standards also include a total of 248 security checks that have been implemented as part of the company’s activities.
 One serious instance of non-conformance was identified in 2020.
 The non-conformance concerned the conduct of a risk assessment of information.
 The instance of non-conformance was closed in line with the associated deadline and the company remains security certified.

 Board members fees are not linked to financial performance.
 The fee amounts are determined by the Ministry of Culture.
 This information is publicly available in the notes to the annual accounts.